fpetrungaro/servisbot-frontend-challenge/README_fpetrungaro.md

 http://localhost:3000/swagger
 ```

 ## TODOS

-* Implemenent API Authorization
+* Implement API Authentication
-* Use database for data
+* Use database for data storage
-* Use server-side pagination for a better performance
+* Use server-side pagination for better performance